Magistrate Court Fines

 Court Fines and Statutory Declaration

-If you had been unaware of a court fine until you received a Notice of Enforcement or a personal visit from Marston Holdings Ltd, Collectica Ltd, Excel Enforcement or Swift Credit Services, then all bailiff enforcement can be halted by submitting a Statutory Declaration to the Magistrate’s Court.
+If you had been unaware of a Magistrate Court court fine until you received a letter or personal visit, then all bailiff enforcement can be halted by submitting a Section 14 Statutory Declaration to the Magistrate’s Court.
 Details of this procedure can be read here.

 TV Licensing and Court Fines